 Hormones need time to readjust to light.
 The sense of balance can also be affected.
-Retreating has often felt like a chemical process.
-Long periods of darkness can temporarily affect your sense of balance.
-And it takes time to reflect on what just happened with yourself in darkness, to begin integrating the changes, extra energy, and value of the retreat.
+Retreating has often felt like a chemical process, with a feeling of sleepiness or coolness flooding through my brain or hands.
+And it takes time to reflect on what just happened, to begin integrating the changes, extra energy, and value of the retreat.

 So spend the transition quietly.
-First, uncover the windows.
+First, uncover at least one window.
+Take a slow walk or two and sunbathe outside.
 Visit with no one.
-Take a slow walk or two and sunbathe outside.
 Take a nap, covering the windows for it if you like.
-Then cover the windows by 20:00 and spend the whole night again in darkness.
+Then cover the windows between 18:00 and 20:00 and spend the whole night again in darkness.

 After your last sleep, slowly uncover the windows.
 Consider your retreat finished by noon at the latest.

 Ease back into your regular life.
 I mean avoid non-routine activities the first week.
 You will likely continue to notice effects from the retreat.
 Due to their dreamlike intensity, I call this the aftermath.
 See protocol > post-retreat.

 If your location has no running water, it’s no problem.
 For this short of a period, it is unnecessary.
-See the “bathroom” section of make for a short list of requirements.
+See water for a short list of requirements.

 Many of my early clients felt like they were just beginning to get somewhere when their 4-day retreat ended.
 And some were either so wound up or so rested to begin with that 48 hours was not enough for them to get anywhere, whether with their exhaustion or their inner struggle.
 So I upgraded my darkroom to handle 8-day retreats for first-timers.
 Sure enough, they did fine and expressed greater satisfaction with their retreats than 4-day retreatants.
-Scheduling a first retreat of 8 days insures a breakthrough of some kind is made.
+Scheduling a first retreat of 8 days ensures a breakthrough of some kind is made.
 (And I can imagine in some very crystallized cases, longer still will be necessary for defenses and controls to dissolve enough to make progress back to health.)

 - after physical restedness is reached in the first cycle, a major psychic issue can arise and be resolved in the second